hazalsigic/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
-This web application has been created for travellers to see the weather outlook for multiple cities and plan a trip accordingly The app can be reach through this <a href="" target="_blank">link</a>.
+This web application has been created for travellers to see the weather outlook for multiple cities and plan a trip accordingly The app can be reach through this <a href="https://hazalsigic.github.io/weather-dashboard/" target="_blank">link</a>.

 ## Installation
 N/A